smussenden/data-journalism-19-spring/README.md

 ### Required Texts and Materials

 [The Investigative Reporter’s Handbook: A Guide to Documents, Databases and Techniques, 5th edition](https://www.amazon.com/Investigative-Reporters-Handbook-Documents-Techniques/dp/0312589972), by Brant Houston and Investigative Reporters and Editors, Inc. (Bedford/St. Martin’s, 2008).
 ISBN-13: 978-0-312-44265-1 or 978-0-3-1258997-4.
-This edition is sold at the University of Maryland Book Center and the Maryland Book Exchange.
-A copy is also on course reserve at McKeldin Library.
-Ask for it by this call number:  XPB5229.B1.

 Additional readings from other sources will be required throughout the semester.
 To comply with academic fair use regulations, they will be posted to the course website on the university's ELMS system, and will not be posted on this publicly available GitHub repo.